christian-bernstein/bernie-sql-editor/README.md

 <br>
 > [!CAUTION]
 > **SQL-Editor is not meant for public usage.
 It contains critical security vulnerabilities:**
-> E.g. passwords are stored in plaintext
+> E.g. passwords are stored in plaintext (This is clarified on the website)

 <br>
 <br>